 Calculating settlement values is an art—you can't simply type a few numbers into an online settlement calculator.
 Instead, your claim's settlement value will depend on a variety of factors, including the severity of your injuries, whether there is conflicting evidence in your case, and whether you can return to work.
 To get a general idea of how much you might be entitled to, see our article on Georgia workers' comp benefits.
 However, only a lawyer familiar with your case can tell you whether a particular settlement offer is fair.

 Certain items will be deducted from your settlement check, depending on the nature of your claim.
 These costs may include:

 To learn more about these deductions, read our article discussing how much of your settlement you will get to keep.

-You can settle your workers’ comp claim at any time.
+You can settle your workers' comp claim at any time.
 However, it can be difficult to properly value a settlement while you are still healing.
-That’s why most workers wait to settle their claims until they reach maximum medical improvement—when your condition is stable and will no longer improve with treatment.
+That's why most workers wait to settle their claims until they reach maximum medical improvement—the point at which your condition is stable and will no longer improve with treatment.